 - Improved climbing ability

-Many hand-fed parrots fledge prematurely.
-This is because owners unknowingly speed up their development process before nature intends it.
+Many hand-fed parrots fledge prematurely because owners unknowingly speed up their development process before nature intends it.

-Because flying is such a vital part of a parrot’s survival, their bodies are optimized to allow them to get away quickly and fly for long periods.
-The result is that they can find essential food, water, and shelter to ensure the flock’s longevity.
+Because flying is such a vital part of a parrot’s survival, their bodies are optimized to allow them to get away quickly and fly for extended periods.